lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 Third Thursday Office Hour
 --------------------------

-Three live virtual meetings were held on Thursday Jul 15, Aug 19, and Sep 16 at 9am in Sydney Australia (which is Wed at 4pm US Pacific Daylight Time, 11pm UTC).
-The timing of these open drop-in discussion sessions was designed to compensate for the fact that the time of the Delegate Assemblies was only convenient for DP0 delegates in North and South America, Europe, and Africa.
-These sessions were not recorded.

-Future dates for the DP0 Third Thursday Office Hour are available by request (contact Melissa Graham).
+In 2022, eight "Third Thursday" sessions are planned for April 21, May 19, June 16, and July 21, at 04:00 and 14:00 UTC on each of those dates (i.e., to serve the Asia-Pacific, APAC, and Europe, the Middle East, and Africa, EMEA, time zones respectively).
+Please see `this Rubin Community Forum topic <https://community.lsst.org/t/invitation-to-join-third-thursday-dp0-office-hours-for-apac-and-emea-timezones/6418>`_ for more information and connection info.

+Everyone is welcome to attend any of these sessions, instead of or in addition to the Delegate Assemblies and the Stack Club sessions described above (which are mostly convenient for timezones in the Americas).

-There is no set agenda for these sessions, but Rubin staff are always in attendance, and topics are left open to attendees.
+Generally, there is no set agenda for these sessions, but Rubin staff are always in attendance, and topics are left open to attendees.
 For example, delegates could discuss their DP0-related analysis with Rubin staff and with each other, review the DP0 RSP tutorials together, collaborate on DP0-related science, and get support from Rubin staff as needed.

+In 2021, three "Third Thursday" sessions were held on Thursday Jul 15, Aug 19, and Sep 16 at 9am in Sydney Australia (which is Wed at 4pm US Pacific Daylight Time, 11pm UTC).
+These sessions are not recorded.

 .. _Delegate-Homepage-Delegate-Activities: